swiftlang/swift/docs/LibraryEvolution.rst

 - A new optional requirement may be added to an ``@objc`` protocol.
 - All members may be reordered, including associated types.

-However, any members may be added to protocol extensions, and non-public members may always be removed from protocol extensions.
+However, any members may be added to protocol extensions, and non-public, non-versioned members may always be removed from protocol extensions.

 .. admonition:: TODO